Why has my zodiac sign changed?

 For example, if you were born in California, USA, on the 20th of January at 07:00 am PST - logically, you would assume that you are born an Aquarius.
 According to accurate astrological predictions of your Natal Chart using GMT time, you were born a Capricorn.
 This is because the PST time is actually 8 hours behind GMT (so GMT - 8 hours); therefore, you were effectively born on the 19th of January at 11:00 pm GMT, causing the change of your star sign.
 This is why people born away from the GMT line, on the cusp of a star sign, hold alarming similarities to their neighboring star sign.

-So your planetary alignment and the secrets it holds have been cast in time; however, not always in your current timezone.
+So your planetary alignment and the secrets it holds have been cast in time; however, not always in your current time zone.